5 Health Issues Your Dog Faces Throughout The Year

 It will seem similar to a cold we humans get, so watch out for runny noses, sneezing, coughing, fever, and of course they will want to rest more than usual!

 So much can change in a year, but the health of your dog should be something that will hopefully not change too drastically!
-There is no guarantee that even if you look after your dog reallywell (which I know you do), that they won’t be at risk of one of these seasonal health problems.
+There is no guarantee that even if you look after your dog really well, that they won’t be at risk of one of these seasonal health problems.
 You know that if you have a dog that loves nature, they could catch something such as ticks, so do your best to prevent problems.
 Once you have an idea of what your dog likes doing, you can make a decision about which medicines are best to keep health risks at bay for them!